 clientPort property set to

-Kafka brokers are the heart of the cluster, and act as the pipelines where our data is stored and distributed.
+Kafka brokers are the heart of the cluster - they act as the pipelines where our data is stored and distributed.

-Similar to how we started Zookeeper, there are two files that represent the file to start (
+Similar to how we started Zookeeper, there are two files meant to start (

 bin/kafka-server-start.sh) and configure (

 Since we want to demonstrate the distributed nature of kafka, let’s start up 3 brokers, as shown in the previous diagram.

 config/server.properties file, you will see several configuration options (you can ignore most of them for now).